Skip to main content

 Treat the memo as a commercial marketing document, not as a substitute for the purchase agreement.
 Buyers may compare it against later diligence materials, and disclaimers, NDAs, or anti-reliance language do not give blanket protection, especially for deliberate false statements.
 Have finance review the numbers, counsel review material disclosures and forward-looking statements, and confirm the cited support is available to the right buyer group.

 There is no universal price you can rely on across markets or deal sizes.
 Pricing varies by advisor and process, and the memo may be bundled into broader sell-side work or scoped separately.
-For planning, use a placeholder such as 'Add current fee range after verification' and confirm it for your sector, deal size, and advisor model.
+For planning, treat the fee range as pending provider verification and confirm it for your sector, deal size, and advisor model.

 Educational content only.
 Not legal, tax, or financial advice.